resixorg/ace-toolkit/README.md

   * Save screening outcomes locally
   * Present screening outcomes as report PDFs
   * Be embeddable
+  * Support multiple languages (with initial focus on English, Spanish, Russian, French, and German)

 ## Roadmap
 The roadmap for the ACE Screener is as follows: